roelspruit/YNOT/README.md

 ## Limitations
 YNOT uses the YNAB API.
 This api is currently mainly geared towards server sided applications.
-This has some consequences.
+This has some consequences that prevent me from releasing this app to the general public at this time:

 1) The oAuth authorization used in the app expires after two hours.
 In practise, this means that a user who would install the app on his phone would probably have to log into YNAB everytime he wants to log a transaction in YNOT.